ravipandeydu/interview-pro/README.md

 - Redis for caching and session management
 - JWT for authentication
 - OpenAI API for code analysis
+- WebSocket for real-time communication
+- Resend for email delivery

+## AI/ML Integration

+The platform leverages AI for code assessment with the following capabilities:

+- **Automated Code Review**: AI analyzes code submissions for quality, best practices, and potential issues
+- **Performance Evaluation**: Assesses code efficiency and optimization opportunities
+- **Code Style Assessment**: Checks adherence to coding standards and best practices
+- **Plagiarism Detection**: Identifies potential code plagiarism
+- **Skill Level Estimation**: Evaluates candidate's technical proficiency
+- **Natural Language Processing**: Analyzes candidate responses to non-coding questions
+- **AI-Generated Feedback**: Provides constructive feedback on candidate performance

+The AI features are powered by OpenAI's API, which is integrated into the backend services.
+The `ai.service.js` module handles interactions with the OpenAI API, including prompt engineering for specific assessment tasks.

 ## Getting Started